 - Statutory registers (NB not if inspection-only).
 No information collected in this class.

 - List of services, including statutory basis for them, where applicable:

-- Service policies and internal staff procedures, including allocation, quality and standards: Data Protection policy, Whistleblowing policy, WLHP Housing information advice, and letting policy
+- Service policies and internal staff procedures, including allocation, quality and standards: Data Protection policy, Whistleblowing policy, WLHP Housing information advice, and letting policy, Repairs and Maintenance Policy

 - Service schedules and delivery plans: No information collected in this class.

 - Information for service users, including how to access the services:

 Class 3: How we take decisions and what we have decided

 Information about the decisions we take, how we make decisions and how we involve others.